Best Passive Voice Converters: Clearer Writing with AI

 • The right passive voice converter depends on your needs and budget.
 Consider what features are important to you and explore free trials or free versions before committing to a paid plan.

-What is a Passive Voice Converter?
+What Is a Passive Voice Converter?

 A passive voice converter is an online tool that helps writers switch between active and passive voice.
 Think of it as a grammar assistant that restructures sentences.
 For example, a converter could change “The dog chased the ball” (active) to “The ball was chased by the dog” (passive).
 Several websites offer these tools, often for free, like the active-passive voice converter from Quattr.
 These converters are handy for quickly adjusting your writing style and experimenting with different sentence structures.
 Sapling’s rewriter is another popular option, using AI for a smoother conversion process.
 Whether you want a direct or subtle tone, a passive voice converter can help.
 Summarizer also offers a similar tool.